ravinggenius/scratch_pad/README.markdown

 * every piece of content is a node. every node may have arbitrary sub-nodes
   * some nodes are meant to be child nodes, for instance table. others are meant to be a collection of nodes, for instance post
-* figure out user preferences

 ## To Do

-* finish options/settings
+* finish options/settings and user preferences
 * make users and groups easily swappable for another user system, in part or in whole
 * default theme should look better
 * themes and node extensions should have a manifest (probably yaml) to specify their javascript dependencies